vdemichev/DiaNN/README.md

 * **--ref [file name]** (experimental) specify a special (small) spectral library which will be used exclusively for calibration - this function can speed up calibration in library-free searches; this special library must have the same RT and IM scales as the main predicted/experimental library used for the analysis; use with caution
 * **--regular-swath** all runs will be analysed as if they were not Scanning SWATH runs
 * **--report-decoys** save decoy PSMs to the main .parquet report
+* **--report-file-name** save the full run name, including the file path, to the main report
 * **--restrict-fr** some fragments will not be used for quantification, based on the value in the ExcludeFromAssay spectral library column; marking all fragments of a precursor as excluded will, together with --restrict-fr, suppress the use of this precursor for protein quantification whenever possible
 * **--rt-model [file]** specifies the file containing the RT deep learning prediction model
 * **--rt-profiling** set the empirical library generation mode to IDs, RT and IM profiling